 - Plastic is rarely accepted outside the major cities, and sometimes comes with a surcharge.

-Banks 8am to 1pm Monday to Saturday; casas de cambio (exchange houses) keep longer hours.
+Banks 8am to 1pm Monday to Saturday; casas de cambio (currency-exchange houses) keep longer hours

 Restaurants noon to 3pm & 6pm to 11pm.
-Many close on Mondays.
+Many close on Monday.

-Shops 8am to noon & 2pm to 7pm Monday to Friday & Saturday mornings.
+Shops 8am to noon & 2pm to 7pm Monday to Friday, and Saturday morning

-- Take packages to the post office unsealed so that the contents can be verified, and close them up with your own materials after inspection.
+The Paraguayan correo (postal service) claims to be the best on the continent, but in reality things are regularly lost en route.
+Essential mail should be sent certificado (registered) for a small additional fee.
+Take packages to the post office unsealed so the contents can be verified, then close them up with your own materials after inspection.

 Government offices and businesses in Paraguay are closed for the following official holidays.